 What was Huchuy Qosqo?

 Huchuy Qosqo was a small Inca settlement located near the city of Cusco in Peru.
-The site was first excavated in the early 20th century and has since been restored.
+Excavations took place from the early 20th century until recently.
 The site’s main features include a series of temples, plazas, and storage buildings.

 The citadel structure, the terraces, the irrigation, location, and buildings assumed an important administrative and military center above the Sacred Valley.